 During the Red phase the Open Space Division (OSD) is continuing a number of youth programs through virtual experiences and some limited in-person programs with a maximum of 5 students at a time Educators are also distributing information at Grab and Go lunch sites for youth who do not have access to computers.
 Additionally, the OSD is working on developing theme-based Explorer Packs to distribute through libraries as a pilot project this year, as well as developing Nature Trauma Kits for children that will be distributed through AFR and APD.
 All of these programs are currently underway.
-During the Yellow phase, the OSD will extend in-person programs to groups of 10 in accordance with State mandates, following all COVID safe practices.
-During the Green phase, the OSD will extend in-person programs to groups of 20 students following COVID safe practices.
+During the Yellow phase, the OSD will extend in-person programs to groups of 10 in accordance with State mandates, following all CSPs.
+During the Green phase, the OSD will extend in-person programs to groups of 150 in turquoise will allow more significant expansion.

 The OSD relies on a number of youth corps programs to assist with natural resource management as well as provide on-the job training for the next generation of conservationists.
-These youth crew programs could begin in May but the crew sizes will be limited to 5 members and they will follow all COVID safe practices.
+These youth crew programs could begin in May but the crew sizes will be limited to 5 members and they will follow all CSPs.
 These programs include the Bosque Youth Corps engaged in trail and restoration work along the Middle Rio Grande Bosque, Ancestral Lands Conservation Legacy working on the Candelaria Nature Preserve, and Rocky Mountain Youth Corps focusing on trails work throughout the foothills and East Mountain properties.
 Supporting these programs are important for the development of youth leadership, job training and cultivation of our stewards of nature and open space.
-During the Yellow phase, the crew sizes may extend to 10 members per group while following all COVID safe practices.
+During the Yellow phase, the crew sizes may extend to 10 members per group while following all CSPs.
 During the Red and Yellow phases community events that attract families will be held virtually such as the Pollination Celebration and Star Parties.
 During the Green phase, such events will also include an in-person component limited to groups of 20, held outdoors and following all COVID safe practices.
+Mass gathering limits of 150 in turquoise will allow more significant expansion.